 \section{Computation of the Optimal Control}

-In this section, we propose two numerical algorithms to solve for the optimal control law of the optimal covariance steering problem formulated in Section~\ref{sec:prob}.
+In this section, we propose two numerical algorithms to solve for the optimal control law of the covariance steering problem formulated in Section~\ref{sec:prob}.
 The first algorithm adopts Newton's root finding method to compute $\Pi_{0}$ by exploiting the map $f$ given by \eqref{map:pi0-sigma1-Q} and its Jacobian, given by \eqref{eqn:map-jacob-Q}.
-The second algorithm recasts the optimal covariance steering problem as a convex optimization problem, specifically, a semi-define program (SDP).
-It is shown that this convex relaxation is lossless, in the sense that the optimal solution to the SDP problem also solves the original non-convex covariance steering problem.
+The second algorithm recasts the optimal covariance steering problem as a convex optimization problem, specifically, a semi-definite program (SDP).
+It is shown that the optimal solution to the SDP problem also solves the original non-convex covariance steering problem.